AshfleetOfficial/Vs-Code-Customizations/Readme.md

 # Instructions

-Download and install this this font powered by Vercel Font [Link Text](https://vercel.com/font) into your OS
+Download and install this this font powered by Vercel Font [Geist Font](https://vercel.com/font) into your OS

 1. Install Vs Code Latest Version
 2. Open Vs code in this directory after downloading the files from git it!